felixlephuoc/Stock-Price-Prediction-LSTM/README.md

 tf.set_random_seed(101)
 ```

 The next step is to create the stock price dataset and transform it into an observation matrix.
 In this example, we use 20 as feature size, since it's roughly equivalent to the working days in a month.
-The regression problem has now shaped this way: given the 20 values of the cosine in the past, forecast the next day value.
+The regression problem has now shaped this way: given the 20 values of the stock price in the past, forecast the next day value.

 Let's use the Apple's stock price in this example, whose symbol is **AAPL**.
 We have one year of training data (2015) which will be used to predict the stock price for the whole year of 2016: